Statement of Faith

 God — There is one true God and exists as a trinity: Father, Son, and Holy Spirit.
-They are co-equal and do all things in perfect unity.
+They are one in essence, co-eternal, co-equal, and do all things in perfect unity.
 God is all-powerful, all-knowing, everywhere-present.
-He is the creator and ruler of the universe.
+He is the creator and Ruler of the universe.
 As Sovereign God, He is moving all things according to a grand plan for His people and for the world.

 The Bible — The Holy Scriptures consist of both Old and New Testaments.
-They are the verbally inspired word of God, written by men of God as they were moved by the Holy Spirit (2 Tim 3:16; 2 Pe 1:20-21).
-They are without error in the original manuscripts.
+They are the God-breathed, inspired word of God written by men of God as they were moved by the Holy Spirit (2 Tim 3:16; 2 Pe 1:20-21).
+Thus they are without error in the original manuscripts.
 The NT was given specifically to His people in Christ under the New Covenant, which provides revelation about the Christain faith and instruction for living our lives as followers of Christ.
 The NT is the fulfillment of the OT, and provides light and interpretation for the OT.

 God the Son [our salvation] — The Lord Jesus Christ left His throne in Glory and entered the human race via the virgin Mary.
 Fully man, fully God.
-He came to provide redemption for His people.
+He came to provide “redemption through His blood, the forgiveness of sins, according to the riches of His grace” (Eph 1:7 – NKJV).
 He created the human race knowing that He would one day become one of us, and that He would have to suffer and die on the cross for our sins.
 That’s a kind of love that we can’t comprehend.
 He lived a sinless life, performed miracles to confirm that He was sent from God, perfectly fulfilling the will of His Father.
 Jesus died on the cross for our sins and rose from the dead, and then ascended back into Heaven, where He sits on His throne next to His Father.
-It was the Righteous for the unrighteous, paying the price for our sins that we owe, doing for us what we could not do for ourselves.
+It was the Righteous for the unrighteous, paying the price for our sins that we owe, doing for us what we cannot do for ourselves (1 Peter 3:18).
 It’s only through Christ and the shedding of His blood that we can have forgiveness of sins and eternal life.
 This is obtained through faith in Him – apart from works – by receiving Him as our Lord and Savior.

 God the Holy Spirit — The Holy Spirit glorifies Christ (Jn 16:14).
 He convicts the world of sin.
 Regenerates (new birth) the believing sinner.
 In Him we are baptized into the body of Christ (His Church), in union with Christ (1 Cor 12:13).
 He indwells, teaches, guides, and empowers us to grow in our relationship with God in the life of faithfulness that we’re called to.

 The Church — The Church consists of all regenerated believers in Christ (throughout history), of which He is Head.
-Began on the Day of Pentecost.
 The Church is universal, but manifested and carried out in the form of local assemblies.

 Eternal Security — We are eternally secure in Christ.
 We have died with Christ and have been raised to new life in Him (Eph 2:5-6; Col 3:1-3).
 We have entered into His death and resurrection.
 Therefore, if Jesus is “never going to die again” (Ro 6:9), then neither can we ever die again.
 True faith in Christ is an enduring faith.
 The fruit of faith is faith-fulness.
 The fruit of salvation is a life of obedience to God.
 True faith follows whom it professes.